MichaelBurge/michaelburge.github.io/_posts/2019-05-12-marai-agent.markdown

 The state is not a single frame.
 In Mario, it's important to hold the jump button to make a higher jump.
 So when the agent sends an action, it is held for 15 frames.
 We collect the 5th, 10th and 15th frame; resize, crop, and grayscale them; and then stack them to create the state.

 The resized frames have a width and height of 84 and 110.
 The top 18 and bottom 8 pixels are cropped: The top 18 pixels only contain the score, lives, and coin counter; and the bottom 8 pixels contain nothing of value.
-The NES has a low number of colors, so grayscaling doesn't lose anything important and reduces the size of the input.
+The NES has a low number of colors, so grayscaling doesn't drop important information and reduces the size of the input.
 After stacking 3 frames, our state becomes 84 x 84 x 3.

 We choose to use stacked frames rather than single frames for these reasons:
 * The Mario sprite frequently changes while walking.
 Our network is not recurrent, so it has no memory of the past.
 So it has no way to determine if the sprite will change in the next frame, and will always be surprised.
 The 5-frame gap causes the sprite to change every sample, so it is not surprising.